oblivia-simplex/feral_machines/posts/2023-01-15--one_lip_to_earth_and_one_lip_to_heaven.md

 ## The Word ‘Jerusalem’

-A plausible etymology of the city’s name, as [Wikipedia has it](https://en.wikipedia.org/wiki/Jerusalem#Etymology), traces it to the phrase,
+A plausible etymology of the city’s name, as [Wikipedia has it](https://en.wikipedia.org/wiki/Jerusalem#Etymology), traces it back to the phrase,

 > “*foundation* (Semitic *yry’* ‘to found, to lay a cornerstone’) *of the god Shalem*”; the god Shalem was thus the original tutelary deity of the Bronze Age city.
 >